aiven/devportal/docs/products/clickhouse/howto/use-shards-with-distributed-table.rst

         EventDate, SourceAccount, TargetAccount, Amount
     ) VALUES ('2022-01-02 03:04:05', 123, 456, 100.0)

-When you insert data into the distributed table, Aiven for ClickHouse® decides on which node the data should be stored and write it to the correct node making sure that a similar volume of data is written on all the nodes.
+When you insert data into the distributed table, ClickHouse® decides on which node the data should be stored and write it to the correct node making sure that a similar volume of data is written on all the nodes.